 Perhaps the most obvious barrier to successful light therapy on muscles is actually getting the light down into the muscles.
 The majority of light applied to the body is absorbed in the skin, making treatment of deeper tissue problematic.

 Fortunately, we know that the infrared light therapy wavelengths between about 700-900nm penetrate much better than other wavelengths, including the red wavelengths at 600-700nm.
-This makes near-infrared light by far the best choice for muscle treatment.
+This makes near-infrared light by far the most chosen wavelength range in studies muscle treatment.
 This doesn’t include any other form of infrared light, such as the mid-infrared or the far-infrared heat, neither of which are at all suitable.
 Even the near-infrared over 900nm is not really suitable, since it is progressively blocked by water in skin cells.
-You basically want near-near-infrared.

-Red light can still be used, but will need a much higher application dose compared with an equal dose of infrared.
+Red light is still studied for this purpose, but will need a much higher application dose compared with an equal dose of infrared.
 Red light around 660-670nm is actually used in a large amount of studies on the topic, referenced below, especially in smaller animals like rodents, where penetration is less of an issue due to their tiny size.
-It still gives good effects.
+It still gives interesting results.
 760-780nm is used in quite a few studies too, showing equally good effects.
-Most of the studies seem to indicate light around 810-830nm as the most useful range17,18,19, especially in larger animals like humans.
+Most of the studies seem to indicate light around 810-830nm as the most chosen range17,18,19, especially in larger animals like humans/horses.

 - Higher power density / high dose required

-So to build up a suitable dose of light in muscles, especially deep into the large muscles in the arms and legs, you need a strong light and you need to apply it for a long time.
 In terms of light strength, below 50mW/cm² is definitely too weak for muscle depth penetration in humans.
-200mW/cm² or more are indicated for sufficient energy penetration in reasonable time frames2,15.
+200mW/cm² or more is popular in studies since it would provide sufficient energy penetration in reasonable time frames2,15.

 - Before or after exercise?

 One you have a light device with the correct wavelengths and enough power output, you need to figure out the best time to apply the dose.
 Studies at the moment indicate superior results when light is used before exercise4,11,15.
 This is also the conclusion is several literature reviews and meta-analyses on the subject.
-Using light therapy this way seems to improve not only exercise performance (strength, speed, endurance) but also muscle recovery post-exercise.
-It makes sense that using it this way will also reduce the chance of injury.
+Using light therapy this way may potentially improve not only exercise performance (strength, speed, endurance) but also muscle recovery post-exercise.
+It makes sense that using it this way may also reduce the chance of injury.

-Using light after exercise is still effective for recovery however, and much better than no light at all.
-Even using light several hours after exercise is helpful.
+Using light after exercise is still potentially effective for recovery however, and much better than no light at all.
+Even using light several hours after exercise could be helpful.

 It could be that using light on the target muscles both before and after exercise is the best method, although this protocol has not been thoroughly compared to other protocols.